lencse/blog.lencse.io/_drafts/2020-04-12-why-jekyll.md

     is against my intentions.
 ---

-Why I built whis site with Jekyll?
+Why I built this site with Jekyll?

 I wanted a stable, reliable static site generator and there's no debate that Jekyll is the most tested and stable static site generator in the field.
 It's no secret I had some difficulties with installing a new version of Ruby, but after then, everything went smoothly.
 After all, all I want is a system that lets me publishing posts, sort them under categories and tags and show them on a front page.
 And Jekyll has a long history of doing exactly this.